Section 8 Application Guide

-- The tenant is able to negotiate directly with a landlord to agree upon the terms of the lease, within PHA requirements.
-The PHA then contracts with the landlord to provide direct payment.
+- For rental assistance vouchers, the voucher recipient negotiates directly with a property owner to agree to the terms of the lease, within PHA requirements.
+The PHA then contracts with the owner to provide direct payment.

 Pay the deposit

-- The recipient is responsible for paying the deposit amount set by the landlord.
+- The recipient is responsible for paying the deposit amount set by the property owner.

 Enjoy your affordable, safe home